Welcome to the Corrections Center of Northwest Ohio

 Will I be trained and what will the training include?

 Yes, you will be trained.
-CCNO will provide you with at least three weeks of specialized classroom training at no expense to you.
+CCNO will provide you with at least four weeks of specialized classroom training at no expense to you.
 You will be paid your hourly rate of pay during the training.
 Upon completion of this training, you will be required to take, and pass, a state certification examination.
 You will also be required to successfully complete a new employee orientation and on-the-job training program throughout your introductory period.

 Your training will include, but is not limited to, the following topics: